We’ve all tried 100 chore chart ideas, haven’t we? In this post, I’ll show you how to create a chore chart that actually works for your kids!

 Most chores are worth $1.
 If completed to my specifications, that will be given.
 If not, I have the child correct the mistakes, but I deduct a fee for re-training, usually $.25 to $.50.
 We tally up how much they earned and then divide it into 3 categories: save, share, and spend.
 My boys put $2 in save and share, with $1 in spend.
 This is intentional to teach them first to focus on others and the future, and lastly to focus on that pack of gum.
 The girls have a similar percentage they follow.

 If they lose money for a chore not done or not completed properly, they must still divide their total in the designated order: share, save, THEN spend.
 This keeps them from being able to spend when they aren’t doing all of the work.
-And it keeps me from having to deal with a bunch of loose change.
+It also keeps me from having to deal with a bunch of loose change.

 A few miscellaneous rules we make about chores: